|

 If your cat does not want to eat,

-please do try to find the cause (such as excess stomach acid, dehydration
+please do try to find the cause (such as nausea, dehydration

 and/or anaemia).
 You can check the